-An external series resistor ( $R{CS}$ ) senses the current and converts this current into a voltage that becomes the input to the CS pin.
+An external series resistor (R{CS}) senses the current and converts this current into a voltage that becomes the input to the CS pin.
 The CS pin is the noninverting input to the PWM comparator.
-The CS input is compared to a signal proportional to the error amplifier output voltage; the gain of the current sense amplifier is typically 3 V/V. The peak $I{SENSE}$ current is determined using $\bar{\jmath}$ 2
+The device compares the CS input with a signal proportional to the error amplifier output voltage.
+The gain of the current sense amplifier is typically 3 V/V. The peak I{SENSE} current is determined using 方程式 2